marialee222/marialee222/README.md

 My repositories showcase a diverse range of projects, from full-stack web applications 🕸️ to algorithmic wonders. 🎩🐇 Let's code the web forward! 🌐

 A little bit about me:  With a background as a Special Investigator holding top-secret clearance, I bring a disciplined and security-focused approach to web development.
-As I transitioned into the dynamic world of web development, I get to merge my analytical prowess with a passion for coding.
+As I transition into the dynamic world of web development, I get to merge my analytical prowess with a passion for coding.
 I leverage my investigative skills to build robust and secure web applications, ensuring a seamless user experience while maintaining the highest standards of data protection.
 My investigative background instills in me a meticulous attention to detail and a commitment to solving complex challenges.
-My journey from investigations to web development reflects a seamless blend of precision, adaptability, and a relentless pursuit of excellence.<br>
+My journey from investigations to web development reflects a seamless blend of precision, adaptability, and a relentless pursuit of excellence.

 🎯 My goal is to now apply these skills to create innovative and secure web solutions, aiming to enhance user experiences and contribute to the ever-evolving digital landscape.

 ## 👷🏻‍♀️ What's in My Toolbox? 🧰🔧